JBL reveals new Club series headphones and Quantum gaming headsets

 JBL has unveiled its new series of CLUB headphones at CES 2020, as well as a host of gaming headsets.
 Three sets of headphones make up the CLUB series: the CLUB ONE, CLUB 950NC and CLUB 700BT, and it's touted as a pro-inspired product line designed for everyday personal use.
 Each will launch starting in Spring 2020, and they all feature high-res certified audio, built in voice assistants and compatibility with the My JBL Headphones App for customizable audio.

-The over-ear CLUB ONE is the most expensive of the set at £329.99 (we'll add US prices when we know them).
+The over-ear CLUB ONE is the most expensive of the set at $349.95/£329.99.
 For that, you get True Adaptive Noise Cancelation, which will monitor the surrounding sounds where you are and customize the noise cancelation accordingly.
 JBL promises up to 45 hours of playback time, as well as replaceable ear cushions and a leather headband.

 JBL targets gamers